 What does this mean for the third sector?

-We’re entering an extremely exciting era in the social impact sector, and it’s worth ALL charity boards having open and honest discussions about other ways of bringing in revenue to help support their work.
+We’re entering an extremely exciting era in the social impact sector, and it’s worth ALL charity boards having open and honest discussions about their digital strategy and ways of bringing in revenue to help support their work.

 A simple partnership can start a sustainable revenue stream for a social impact organisation and it would be crazy not to take advantage of this.
 While fundraising will continue to exist, this channel is becoming tired and harder to compete in, so looking at other revenue streams might be the smarter choice for charities.